armory/docs/content/en/docs/spinnaker-install-admin-guides/splunk-spinnaker.md

 ---
-title: Configure the Armory Splunk App for Spinnaker
+title: Configure the Armory Splunk App for Spinnaker™
 description: "The Armory Splunk App for Spinnaker brings all the SDLC information your organization has into a digestible and familiar format, Splunk dashboards."
 ---